 6. Send out invitations

 This goes without saying; it will be nice to give your guests time to plan and make arrangements for them to attend your engagement party.
+Consider digital invitations if it makes it easier for you and your guests.

 2-3 weeks before the engagement party will be a good time frame to send them out!
 If you are not into mailing it out, you can send e-vites.
 A cute idea is you can record a video and send/email it to your guests!

-A tip we give is to have all RSVPs in one place – again; a website will be great!
+A tip we give is to have all RSVPs in one place – again, a website will be great!
 This way, you don’t chase them down.
 Some websites can send auto follow-ups, so you don’t have to!

-EXTRA TIP we’d like to share is to include a time frame (11 am-3 pm), this way; they know the arrangements they will have to make.
+EXTRA TIP we’d like to share is to include a time frame (11 am-3 pm), this way, they know the arrangements they will have to make.
 Also, this avoids questions coming your way on “do you know how long it will be?”.

 7. Decor Ideas